gabekramirez/Game-Dev-Club-Club-Bot/README.md

 ```

 NOTE: This next step can be pretty finicky.
-If you keep getting `"Validation errors: interactions_endpoint_url: The specified interactions endpoint url could not be verified."` then close all of your terminals and start over from "Run the bot in your local repository"
+If you keep getting `Validation errors: interactions_endpoint_url: The specified interactions endpoint url could not be verified.` then close all of your terminals and start over from "Run the bot in your local repository"

 - Copy the URL under "Your quick Tunnel has been created!" into "Interactions Endpoint URL"